tyreer/learning-notes/WesBos_advanced-react.md

 + In our public __schema.graphql__ we expose the functions we want to be accessible to users of our API
 + All the mutations and queries in the _schema_ need to be matched via resolvers
 + The _resolvers_ complete any custom logic we want to implement
-  + Things like charing a CC or sending an email would live here
+  + Things like charging a CC or sending an email would live here

-###15 - Setting Up Apollo Client with React
+### 15 - Setting Up Apollo Client with React

 __frontend/lib/withData.js__